Diseases & Conditions

 Home Remedies

-Many hip strains will improve with simple home treatment.
-Mild strains can be treated with the RICE protocol.
-RICE stands for rest, ice, compression, and elevation.
+Many hip strains will improve with simple home treatment, including rest, ice, and compression for mild strains.

 - Rest.
 Avoid activities that put weight on the hip for the first few days after the injury.